spcl/knowledge-graph-of-thoughts/containers/rdf4j/README.md

 ### Sarus

-In order to build and run the KGoT Sarus image, please navigate to the `kgot` directory and execute:
+In order to build and run the RDF4J Sarus image, please navigate to the `rdf4j` directory and execute:

 ```bash
 chmod +x sarus_launcher.sh     # If needed
 ./sarus_launcher.sh
 ```

-## Steps to Create a Local KGoT Image
+## Steps to Create a Local RDF4J Image

-We provide an already built KGoT image `spcleth/kgot-rdf4j:latest`, that is the default image used in the [`docker-compose`](./docker-compose.yaml) file.
+We provide an already built RDF4J image `spcleth/kgot-rdf4j:latest`, that is the default image used in the [`docker-compose`](./docker-compose.yaml) file.
 If you want to build the image locally, please follow these steps:

 - Create a local image with the following command: